roman-milk/roman-milk.github.io/pet-teacher.md

+===

- ****** Pet Teacher: Lesbian Toy Party ****** bysilkstockingslover© Jenna exclaimed, "I think she likes it."
+Jenna exclaimed, "I think she likes it."
 The women roared with laughter.
 "Let's take a ten minute break to fill up your glasses, go tinkle, have an orgasm, whatever.
 When we come back I will show you wonderful ladies a few high powered anal toys that will change your life."

  I winced slightly, as I assumed I would be having my ass used soon.
 I didn't have long to consider my impending anal assault as I heard, "Teacher.
 Get over here and get me off."